metaml/ami-aws/README.md

 #### AWS management

-* edit/add terraform files to module
+* edit/add terraform files to the "module" directory

 * turn your module in "main.tf"